- AUSTRALIA BACKPACKING BUDGET PER MONTH FOR BACKPACKERS

 But, I’ve taken a bit of time to update this entire post with tips on backpacking Australia budgets for you, and I hope it helps you prepare for your next trip!

 How much to allocate to your backpack Australia budget?
-Keep reading!
+Keep reading and have the best time backpacking through Australia!

 As you can see from what I just wrote, whatever way you choose to travel, Australia is a country where you really want to set yourself a budget.
 It’s very expensive to travel here, so you really don’t want to overspend too much if you can prevent it!